 Victoria A. Budson

-Budson’s policy advice is regularly drawn upon by leaders across sectors.
+Budson’s policy advice is regularly sought by leaders across sectors.
 Recently, she testified before the U.S. House of Representatives Committee on Financial Services Subcommittee on Diversity and Inclusion on key diversity strategies for organizational performance in the financial industry.
-Budson expertise has also been sought by the Global Thinkers Forum, Womensphere, the Obama Administration’s White House Council on Women and Girls, Secretary of State Hillary Clinton, the U.S. Senate Democratic Steering and Outreach Committee, the U.S. Department of State, and the U.S. Army and Air Force, as well as multinational corporations leading on diversity and inclusion.
-Other organizations include the Eisenhower Fellowships, the Boston Mayoral Women’s Workforce Council, Women2Women, the Women and Public Service Project, and the National Council for Research on Women.
+Budson expertise has also been sought by the Global Thinkers Forum, Womensphere, the Obama Administration’s White House Council on Women and Girls, the U.S. Department of Housing and Urban Development, the U.S. Senate Democratic Steering and Outreach Committee, the U.S. Department of State, the U.S. Army and Air Force, as well as multinational corporations leading on diversity and inclusion.
+Other organizations include the Eisenhower Fellowships, Boston Mayoral Women’s Workforce Council, Women2Women, the Women and Public Service Project, and the National Council for Research on Women.
 She served as the Chairperson of the Massachusetts Commission on the Status of Women from 2011-2016, which led the coalitions and efforts of the passage of the Equal Pay Act in Massachusetts.